syadav48/NextEdge/my-app/README.md

 refer to component not-found.
 NotFound component doesnot accept parms, instead it accept usePathName. usePathname only works in Client Component so use use-client.

+# File Colocation
+File colocation is the practice of placing related files together in the same directory to improve organization, maintainability, and discoverability.
+In Next.js, this typically means keeping files like components, styles, tests, and hooks alongside the relevant page or feature. refer- dashboard folder where we have a comp of linechart without worrying that this will be rendered while accessing dashboard.